llm-bible/llm-bible.github.io/_publications/jiang2024training.markdown

 bibkey: jiang2024training
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.18649"}
-tags: ['Agentic', 'Training Techniques', 'Few-Shot', 'Tools', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning', 'Interpretability and Explainability', 'Prompting', 'Applications']
+tags: ['Fine-Tuning', 'Agentic', 'Tools', 'Applications', 'Interpretability and Explainability', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Few-Shot', 'Prompting']
 ---
 In the domain of code generation, self-debugging is crucial.
 It allows LLMs to refine their generated code based on execution feedback.
 This is